dullhunk/book/careers-lab/cvapps/cv-errors.md

   1. **ADDRESS** PushedForSpace?
 Consider leaving out your postal address as an email address and phone number are usually sufficient, first contact from a prospective employer is unlikely to be by post.
 Some people put personal details last (with references), as they aren't the most important thing about you.
 Another option is to have them in the header or footer, if you have space, so that they are on every page.
   2. **THIS IS A CV (WELL DUH!)** Don't include the title RESUME or CURRICULUM VITAE.
 It will be obvious to the reader that the document is a CV/Resume, saying so is usually a waste of valuable space.
 The title of the document should be YOUR NAME big, bold and simple.
 E.g. just "ALAN TURING" not "CURRICULUM VITAE ALAN TURING".
-  3. **DATE OF BIRTH** You don't need to include your date of birth on your CV - it is not relevant to your job application and can lead to age discrimination
+  3. **DATE OF BIRTH** You don't need to include your date of birth on your CV - your age should not be relevant to your job application
-  4. **MUGSHOT?
-MARRIED?** It is unusual to put a photo of yourself on your CV.
-What you look like is not relevant to your job application.
-Your marital status is not relevant either
+  4. **MUGSHOT?** It is unusual to put a photo of yourself on your CV.
+What you look like should not be relevant to your job application.
+  5. **MARRIAGE & GENDER** Your marital status & gender should not be relevant to your job application either
-  5. **MYDOMAIN.COM** The email address me@mydomain.com says something important about you, besides just how to make contact.
-It says you know how to setup a web server and/or email server.
+  6. **MYDOMAIN.COM** The email address me@mydomain.com says you know how to setup an email server and possibly web server.
 Make sure you mention your personal domain,  web / email if you have one.
 It can give a better impression than a generic me@hotmail.com, me@gmail.com or me@student.manchester.ac.uk

 ## Formatting (FM)